Nero1889/Project-2---Neat-Fades-Barbershop/README.md

 ## Project Structure:

 ### HTML:
-- `index.html`: The main file of the project that contains the user interface and markup
+- `index.html`: The main file of the project that contains the user interface and markup.
+- `services.html`: Provides avaiable services as well as their corresponding prices.
+- `barb-sche.html`: Shows some of the mosst profesional barbers available, as well as some of their work on customers and a button to schedule an appointment!
+- `hrs-loc.html`: Displays store hours, contact (phone number and email), business location, as well as a Google Maps iFrame.

 ### CSS:
 - `style.css`: All of the significant styles are located here!
 Including the font imported, CSS variables (including colors and font sizes), as well as many common classes used throughout the project!